Aiven-Open/klaw/coral/README.md

 #### Local development with remote API

 #####  What it does
 This will run the vite development.
 It will use a external address as API source.
-For this, you need to have Klaw deployed to be able to use it as API.
+For this, you need to have Klaw deployed to be able to connect to its API.
 The remote API can be a shared staging server, or even a production system.

 ##### When you want to use this
-- You have access to a deployed Klaw and only want to do Frontend changes.
+- You have access to a deployed instance of Klaw and only want to do Frontend changes.
-- You don't want to deal with setting up docker and running it locally.
+- You don't want to deal with setting up docker and running Klaw locally.

 ##### How to do it